|All alone in the gray: the Apollo 17 Lunar Module Challenger photographed by its crew from a distance of about two miles. Image credit: NASA|

 The ability to resolve features as small as a yard across would enable engineers to assess landing site roughness and slope.
 Two-foot resolution would, they estimated, be adequate to discern astronaut bodies on the surface.
 One-foot resolution would reveal whether the LM landing gear had failed, "hazardous sinkage" had occurred, the LM ascent stage crew cabin lay open to vacuum, or an explosion in the LM had scattered "litter" around the landing site.

 Byrne and Piotrowski then took stock of the cameras and telescopes expected to be on board the CSM during a normal lunar mission and their performance if the CSM were orbiting 80 nautical miles (n mi), 40 n mi, or 10 n mi above the accident site.
-They proposed that CSM propellants budgeted for rescue of astronauts on board an LM ascent stage that attained only a low orbit be used to lower the CSM's altitude for accident site observations.
+They suggested that CSM propellants budgeted for rescue of astronauts on board an LM ascent stage that attained only a low orbit could be used to lower the CSM's altitude for accident site observations.

 The CSM's scanning telescope would, despite its name, not magnify objects, so would be of "no value" as a diagnostic tool, Byrne and Piotrowski judged.
 The sextant, on the other hand, could magnify objects 28 times.
 The Bellcomm engineers found that the sextant would offer 8.6-foot resolution at an orbital altitude of 80 n mi, 4.3-foot resolution at 40 n mi, and 1.1-foot resolution at 10 n mi.
-(Apollo CMPs did in fact use the sextant to spot LMs - or at least the shadows they cast - on the moon.)
+(Apollo CMPs did in fact use the sextant to spot LMs - or at least the shadows they cast - on the lunar surface.)

 The sextant was, however, designed to superimpose a pair of star images, could not be used to photograph objects, and, with a field of view only 1.8° wide, would require a highly skilled operator to spot an LM at all.
 This would be the case especially at lower altitudes, when the CSM would be moving fastest relative to the surface.
-Byrne and Piotrowski estimated that an astronaut searching the surface with the sextant at an altitude of 10 n mi would at best have 10 seconds in which to find and observe an accident site.
+Byrne and Piotrowski estimated that an astronaut searching the surface with the sextant at an altitude of 10 n mi would at most have 10 seconds in which to find and observe an accident site.

 |Apollo 12 Command Module Pilot Richard Gordon trains with cameras and lenses in a Command Module simulator before his November 1969 flight to the moon.
 Image credit: NASA|